haan123/vue-formily/docs/content/en/api/collection.md

 - `boolean` - `true` if this element and all its children elements are valid, `false` otherwise.

 ### abstract getHtmlName
 Returns the global unique name of this element, which can be used as name in the html form.
+For radio buttons this name is not unique.

 **Signatures**
 ```typescript